department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/research/introduction.md

 Let’s be honest.
 Inclusive research is hard and we’re going to need a diverse community to continue taking steps in the right direction.
 It’s 100% ok to be lost and confused.
 If you have a question, ask it in our slack channel!
 We’ll work together to find better answers with absolutely no judgment in the process.

 ### 2. Shoot for the equity stars even if you end up landing up in an equality tree
-When starting your recruitment process, think about which underserved groups of Veterans may be the most critical in your research.
+When starting your recruitment process, think about which underserved groups of Veterans may be the most critical or underreached in your research.
+Who haven't you been able to recruit in the past?
+Whose needs may be more critical?

-This will likely vary project to project depending on what you’re working on, but it’s always a safe bet to aim for an equitable sample that is:
+This will likely vary project to project depending on what you’re working on, but we recommend starting out by **selecting at least 1-2 of the following dimensions as primary criteria** for your research (meaning 100% of your participants identify as one of the following)...
+* With an identified cognitive disability (*anyone* can acquire a cognitive disability)
+* Age 55 or older
+* Of color (specifically Black, Hispanic/Latina/Latinx, and Native)
+* Who are primarily mobile or tablet device users
+* Who identify as other than male (for example: women, transgender, nonbinary, two-spirit)
+* Who live in rural areas without strong internet connections
+* Without a degree or professional certificate

+If you continue to **strategically and iteratively sample different combinations of underserved cohorts across different studies over time**, you may reach a total equitable sample like this:
-* 100% Veterans with an identified cognitive disability (*anyone* can acquire a cognitive disability)
+* Mostly (if not all) Veterans with an identified cognitive disability (*anyone* can acquire a cognitive disability)
 * More than 50% age 55 or older
 * More than 50% Veterans of color (specifically Black, Hispanic/Latina/Latinx, and Native)
 * More than 50% primarily mobile or tablet device users